vishalda/vishalda/README.md

 </br>

-I'm a 2nd year student pursuing my bachelor's degree in Information science from DSATM 👨‍💻.
-I am a full stack developer and a passionate learner who's always willing to learn and work across new technologies and domains 📈.
+I'm a 2nd year Engineering student pursuing my bachelor's degree in Information science from DSATM 👨‍💻.
+I am an aspiring full stack developer and a passionate learner who's always willing to learn and work across new technologies and domains 📈.

 </div>